BharateshPoojary/feedback-app/README.md

 ## Features
 ### 🔐  User Authentication
 Sign up using your email and password.
-After registration, enter the verification code to access the app🔐 Authentication
+After registration, enter the verification code to access the app

 Sign up with email/password